foliovision/fv-wordpress-flowplayer/readme.txt

 * Compatibility - Elementor fixes
 * Editor - removing playlist name field for single videos
+* Lightbox - compatibility if your website already loads Fancybox 2
 * Lightbox - sizing fix for single video - respect desired size
 * HLS - going back to HLS.js 0.11.0 library due to encrypted HLSv4 issues
 * Maintenance - split the master JS file into modules for development, kept a single fv-flowplayer.min.js for normal use